-Competitors: 3 Girls per country (including an additional Canadian team)
+Competitors: 20 Countries with 3 Girls per team (including an additional Canadian team)

 Delegation: 1 Coach or 1 Non-Playing Captain

 This competition is open to female juniors (in accordance with Golf Canada’s transgender policy) who have not reached their 19th birthday by the last scheduled day of the championship, October 3rd, 2020 and who are members in good standing with their respective golf federation and who are not playing university or college golf.

 Competitors: Girls from recognized Golf Federations, as recognized by Golf Canada